dragosprju/gollum-docker/README.md

 The following makes Caddy challenge a certificate at letsencrypt.

-`docker run -p80:80 -e 443:443 -e HOST=yourdomain.com -e CADDY_PARAMS=" -agree -email=you@yourdomain.com" -v ~/gollum:/gollum gollum-galore`
+`docker run -p80:80 -e 443:443 -e HOST=yourdomain.com -e CADDY_PARAMS=" -agree -email=you@yourdomain.com" -v ~/gollum:/gollum gollum-docker`

 This will of course only work if this is bound to yourdomain.com:80 and yourdomain:443.